 Let us say that your immune system consists of 30 billion cells and that 15 billion of these cells are in the attack mode with excessive inflammation (up-regulation).
 Let us propose that another 15 billion cells are trying to limit the inflammatory response (down-regulation).

 A total of 30 billion cells expending a “trivial” amount of energy is a great deal of wasted energy.
 No wonder people become exhausted when they are not in homeostasis, balance.

 The key to reducing stress is to help the immune system return to homeostasis, to its natural balance.

-To better manage stress especially during the holidays: incorporate an immune support supplement into your daily diet, be physically active 2-2.5 hours/week, spend time outdoors, eat smart, stay within healthy weight limits and remember that you are only one person—be kind to yourself; give yourself a break.
+To better manage stress: incorporate an immune support supplement into your daily diet, be physically active 2-2.5 hours/week, spend time outdoors, eat smart, stay within healthy weight limits and remember that you are only one person—be kind to yourself; give yourself a break.

 Achieving immune homeostasis will make all the difference in the quality of your emotional and physical well-being.

 Contact Dr. Hellen at: DrHellen@DrHellenGreenblatt.info, use the form or give her a call at 302.265.3870 (ET, USA) at no charge to you.